containernetworking/cni.dev/content/plugins/main/macvlan.md

 * `name` (string, required): the name of the network
 * `type` (string, required): "macvlan"
-* `master` (string, optional): name of the host interface to enslave.
-Defaults to default route interface.
+* `master` (string, required): name of the host interface to enslave
-* `mode` (string, optional): one of "bridge", "private", "vepa", "passthru".
+* `mode` (string, optional): one of "bridge", "private", "vepa", "passthrough".
 Defaults to "bridge".
 * `mtu` (integer, optional): explicitly set MTU to the specified value.
 Defaults to the value chosen by the kernel.
-The value must be \[0, master's MTU\].
 * `ipam` (dictionary, required): IPAM configuration to be used for this network.
-For interface only without ip address, create empty dictionary.

 ## Notes

 * If are testing on a laptop, please remember that most wireless cards do not support being enslaved by macvlan.
 * A single master interface can not be enslaved by both `macvlan` and `ipvlan`.